fosterrath-mila/ift6759/projects/project1/introduction.md

 The idea behind using satellite imagery for GHI nowcasting is that some atmospheric phenomena (e.g. clouds, particles) might be easier to track that way.

+For this project, we are only evaluating our models at specific points on the map (i.e. at SURFRAD stations).
+Ultimately, however, we are interested in models that can generalize to predict GHIs at any point on the map.
+As such, you can only use data that would be available for the entirety of the map.
+This means that your model cannot rely on past GHI values measured by stations on the ground, since these would not be available at every point of the map.

 ## GOES-13, SURFRAD, and other metadata

 We will provide all teams with preprocessed [GOES-13](https://en.wikipedia.org/wiki/GOES_13)